boltex/leointeg/README.md

 Integration done with a python script.
 It interacts with leo via 'leoBridge'. (see https://leoeditor.com/leoBridge.html)

-A 'view container' with its own icon in the activitybar.
-It's provided view is the actual outline of a leo file.
+A treeview of an actual outline of a leo file.
+Maybe integrated below the explorer view, or standalone in its own panel.

 When in this 'leo-integration' mode, the functionality of vscode is altered to suit the interactions with the opened leo file.
 (For example: by re-maping shortcut keys to the familiar tree-editing shortcut keys of Leo.)